 Zahra was a teacher.
 She was juggling an impossible housing situation with a demanding job and two children.
 The behaviour changes she was beginning to notice in her youngest child sadly aren’t unusual – unstable housing in childhood can have lasting behavioural and educational effects.
 Her case exemplified a growing group of people accepted by their local authority as homeless following the end of a private rented tenancy.
 That scenario accounts for the bulk of the rise in homelessness acceptances in England* – with numbers in this category quadrupling since 2009/10.
 But those ‘acceptances’ only tell part of the story.
 The Homelessness Monitor shows that while 54,000 households were accepted as homeless, over 200,000 other homelessness cases were also actioned by councils in England last year.

 The final person we heard from was Bernard.
 He conformed to a more ‘typical’ homeless stereotype – an alcoholic who admitted he liked his lifestyle, but whose complex needs were making increasing demands on public services.
 Bernard’s story appeared to be presented as a contrast with Stewart and Zahra’s more ‘deserving’ cases – what The Times labelled ‘middle class homelessness’.
-As my colleague Abigail Scott Paul has pointed out, this kind of portrayal is counter-productive when it comes to changing public opinion.

 Yes, Stewart and Zahra were doing well before an unexpected life event hit them – but how many others never get to realise their potential because the unexpected happens earlier in life, before they get to prove what a great business person or teacher they’d be?
 What skills and talents are we deprived of as a result?